 Thoughts About Education

-We make “learning” complicated, irrelevant, and boring.
-The concept of learning is simple.
-We learn by focusing on our own interests, inquiring (see below), having choices, setting goals, working with a mentor, observing, talking, doing, failing, reflecting, and trying again.
-“Inquiry” is critical to learning (as is emphasized in Warren Berger’s book, A More Beautiful Question: The Power of Inquiry to Spark Breakthrough Ideas).
+We make learning complicated, irrelevant, and boring.
+We should bring simplicity to complexity and make learning relevant and engaging.
+We learn by focusing on our own interests, inquiring, having choices, setting goals, working with a mentor, collaborating, observing, talking, doing, failing, reflecting, and trying again.
+“Inquiry” is messy, but critical to learning (as is emphasized in Warren Berger’s book, A More Beautiful Question: The Power of Inquiry to Spark Breakthrough Ideas).
 Inquiry is messy, but it’s usually comprised of the following equation: Why? + What if? + How? = Solution.
-Shouldn’t we be turning kids loose to inquire about what’s important to them? |
+Shouldn’t we be supporting kids to inquire about what’s important to them?
+Shouldn’t we be preparing kids for life, instead of preparing them for education? |